 Day 2 in India brought me to the sheltered grounds of a charming if aging resort in Velahanka, in the north of Bangalore near Srishti art school, my academic base as a Fulbright-Nehru scholar.

-The next day I met Arzu, my art +faculty contact/collaborator, who introduced me to a large number of faculty, all very welcoming and curious about my project.
+The next day I met Arzu, my art + faculty contact/collaborator, who introduced me to a large number of faculty, all very welcoming and curious about my project.
 When Arzu left for her ‘Art in Transit’ project in the city, I settled into my desk + started to figure out who to turn to for the many arrival logistics from housing to FRRO (foreigner) registration + Indian SIM card.
 Well – to make a long story short: hurdles all around.
 But in hindsight, they all got solved (maybe I indulge in a long “getting an Indian SIM story”).
-Well, since I can only move into my guest apartment room on Jan 6, I decided to spend the time looking at sustainability projects (+ breath fresh air, listen to birds, eat organic food) at Auroville, the experimental, spiritual community near the coast.
+Well, since I can only move into my guest apartment room on Jan 6, I decided to spend the time looking at sustainability projects (+ breath fresh air, listen to birds, eat organic food) in Auroville, the experimental, spiritual community near the coast.

 But first things first: I attended the Srishti “Radical City” conference Dean Pithamber had invited me to.
 I enjoyed 2 days of varying urban theories, political + philosophical voices on re-evaluating a livable and sustainable city.
-The conference was back-to-back with the final exhibits and student projects of the Nov-Dec ‘Interlude’ workshops.
+The conference was back-to-back with the thesis exhibits and student projects of the Nov-Dec ‘Interlude’ workshops.
 Among the excellent exhibits was a First Year Master’s exploration of a Bangalore neighborhood with conceptual designs of sustainability improvements.
 On Sunday I was surprised to find so many Srishti faculty and staff visiting the “Art in Transit” projects in several subway stations.
-My new colleague Manjari took me under her wings and offered me a ride into the city (a trying 1 hour stop+go, lane-weaving (what lane??) odyssey to cover a mere 23 km on pollution + car-choked throughways.
+My new colleague Manjari took me under her wings and offered me a ride into the city (a trying 1-hour stop+go, lane-weaving (what lane??) odyssey to cover a mere 23 km on pollution + car-choked throughways.
 This was my 3rd time in the city. – Twice before I met Arzu to see her work-in-progress, try for a SIM + explore her own leafy neighborhood.